VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 ## Printing

-[VUEngine](https://github.com/VUEngine/VUEngine-Core) uses a special [Entity](/documentation/api/class-entity/) and [Sprite](/documentation/api/class-sprite/) to provide a printing facility, both for UI and gaming purposes, as for helping debugging.
+[VUEngine](https://github.com/VUEngine/VUEngine-Core) uses a special [Entity](/documentation/api/class-entity/) to provide a printing facility, both for UI and gaming purposes, as for helping debugging.
 The following are the available methods to print different primitive data types:

 ```cpp
     /// Print a string.